One Skillet Bacon Cheeseburger Soup

-Enjoy the flavors in this restaurant-style, homemade soup.
-It comes together in one skillet and levels-up a traditional burger into a fabulous soup.
-It s a great keto-friendly, low carb idea for soup night!
+Enjoy the flavors in this restaurant-style, homemade Keto soup.
+It comes together in one skillet and levels-up a traditional burger into fabulous food art.
+It is a great low carb idea for soup night!
 Serve with a plate of arugula and some Pecorino-Romano cheese, turned into a delicious salad.

 Prep time: 15 minutes / Cook time: 20 minutes / Serves: 6